 Withholding Taxes From Unemployment Compensation

-You can elect to have federal income tax withheld from your unemployment compensation benefits, something like income tax would be withheld from a regular paycheck.
+The IRS views unemployment compensation as income, and it generally taxes it accordingly.
+You can elect to have federal income tax withheld from your unemployment compensation benefits, much like income tax would be withheld from a regular paycheck.

-But federal income tax is withheld at a flat rate of 10 percent.
-Depending on the number of dependents you have, this might be more or less than what your employer withheld from your pay.
+Unfortunately, you don't have a choice as to how much you want to be withheld.
+Federal income tax is withheld from unemployment benefits at a flat rate of 10%.
+Depending on the number of dependents you have, this might be more or less than what an employer would have withheld from your pay.

 You can use Form W-4V, Voluntary Withholding Request, to have taxes withheld from your benefits.
-Complete it and give it to your unemployment office.
+Complete the form and give it to your unemployment office.

 Making Estimated Tax Payments

 You might even have to make quarterly payments in addition to withholding from your benefits.
-In most cases, you're obligated to make estimated payments if you expect to owe at least $1,000 after accounting for taxes withheld from all your sources of income, and if you expect that your withheld taxes plus refundable tax credits you're eligible for will be less than 90 percent of what you'll owe or 100 percent of the total taxes you paid last year.
+You're obligated to make estimated payments if you expect that you'll owe at least $1,000 after accounting for all taxes withheld from all your sources of income, and if you expect that your withheld taxes plus any refundable tax credits you're eligible for will be less than 90% of what you'll owe, or 100% of the total taxes you paid last year.

-Your state's unemployment agency reports the amount of benefits you receive for the year on Form 1099-G. The IRS gets a copy, and so do you.
+Your state's unemployment agency will report the amount of your benefits on Form 1099-G. The IRS gets a copy, and so do you.
 The form will also show any taxes you had withheld.
-You would then report these amounts on line 19 of Form 1040, line 13 of Form 1040A, or line 3 of Form 1040-EZ when you file your tax return.
-Your unemployment income is taxed right along with any other income you earned during the year.